csingl202/active-directory-lab/README.md

 ## Joining Windows 10 Pro To The Domain Controller

-As stated earlier, I used VirtualBox to also create the Windows 10 Pro environment to be a proxy for a ‘client’ computer in real-life.
-The network adapter was set to “internal network” to ensure traffic flowed only through the DC.
-To verify connection, I pinged the previously created DC, “mydomain.com” and got a positive read-back.
+As mentioned earlier, I also used VirtualBox to create a Windows 10 Pro environment to serve as a proxy for a real-life client computer.
+The network adapter was set to “Internal Network” to ensure that all traffic flowed exclusively through the Domain Controller.
+To verify connectivity, I pinged the previously created Domain Controller, “mydomain.com,” and received a successful response.

-After this machine was joined with the DC, I then tried accessing it using credentials from 10 users that I previously generated, logging into the Windows 10 VM.
-Again, to act as if I was a client/user who just got access to the work network and logging in to my first day at work.
-Each one was able to login with success.
+After joining the client machine to the Domain Controller, I tested the setup by logging into the Windows 10 VM using credentials from 10 of the previously generated user accounts.
+This simulated the experience of new employees accessing the corporate network for the first time.
+Each login attempt was successful.

 ![image](https://github.com/user-attachments/assets/60b7003f-3100-4df2-87d4-3f9fabc84b4c)